Red Rocket (film): Plot

-Washed up and down-on-his-luck L. A. pornstar Mikey "Saber" Davies returns to his hometown of Texas City, Texas for the first time in 17 years to start over.
-After a two-day busride and with $22 on him, he arrives at the modest home of his estranged wife and fellow ex-pornstar, Lexi, to whom he is still married on paper, and her mother, Lil, begging them to let him stay.
-They reluctantly agree but insist that he get a job and do household chores.
-Over the course of the day, Mikey has several job interviews, but due to the long gap in his resume and his fame as an adult film actor, nobody hires him.
-Desperate, he reaches out to Leondria, the drug dealer mother of an old schoolmate, to give him back his old job selling marijuana for her.
+Washed-up and down-on-his-luck L. A. pornstar Mikey "Saber" Davies returns to his hometown of Texas City, Texas, for the first time in 17 years to start over.
+After a two-day bus ride and with $22 on him, he arrives at the modest home of his estranged wife and fellow ex-pornstar, Lexi, and her mother, Lil, begging them to let him stay.
+They reluctantly agree, but insist that he get a job and do household chores.
+Mikey has several job interviews, but due to the long gap in his résumé and his fame as an adult film actor, nobody hires him.
+Desperate, he reaches out to Leondria, the mother of a schoolmate, to give him back his old job selling cannabis.
 Leondria and her daughter June suspect that Mikey will smoke it himself, but their business arrangement continues after he returns with his earnings.

-Since he doesn't have a car, he moves around on Lexi's old kids bicycle.
+Since he does not have a car, Mikey uses Lexi's kids' old bicycle.

 After sleeping on the couch for several nights, Mikey starts having sex with Lexi.
-Eventually, she invites him to share her bedroom again.
+Eventually, she invites him to share her bedroom.
 Mikey gives Lexi and Lil a month's rent in advance and takes them to a donut shop to celebrate.
 He becomes smitten with Raylee, a 17-year-old girl who works at the counter and goes by the name Strawberry.
-He returns and persuades her to let him sell marijuana to the construction workers who frequent the shop.
-They soon start a sexual relationship.
-One night, after sex, she plays him a piano version of "Bye Bye Bye" by NSYNC.
+He returns and shares a joint with her, and she recommends he consider the construction workers who frequent the shop as customers.
+They start a sexual relationship.
+One night, she plays him a piano version of "Bye Bye Bye" by NSYNC.

-Mikey also befriends Lexi's neighbor Lonnie, whom Lexi used to babysit, when he was younger.
-They spend some time together, but during a visit to the mall, Mikey learns that Lonnie is pretending to be an Army veteran to sell US flags and witnesses him getting humiliated and thrown into the mall fountain by two actual veterans, who see through him.
+Mikey befriends Lexi's neighbor Lonnie, whom Lexi babysat when he was younger.
+They spend time together.
+During a trip to the mall, Mikey learns that Lonnie is pretending to be an Army veteran to sell US flags and gets humiliated and thrown into the mall fountain by two actual veterans, who see through him.